geojeff/kivy-statecharts/docs/sources/index.rst

 For learning about "adapters/controllers" and terminology, we can read blog posts by Michael Cohen (nick: frozencanuck), the original author of the statecharts framework ported here from SproutCore.
-It will help you to realize that SproutCore is based on Cocoa.
+It will help you to appreciate that SproutCore is based on Cocoa.
 In Cocoa, we see differentation between coordinating vs. mediating controllers.

 Mediating controllers are a bit lower-level than coordinating controllers.